knickels/Player-Stage-Manual/WORLDFILES.md

 )
 ```

-In this bit of code we describe a model called `orange` which uses a bitmap to define its shape and represents an object which is *15cm* x *15cm* x *15cm* and is coloured orange.
-Figure [fig_BuildingAWorld_OtherStuff_OrangeAndBob] shows our orange model next to Bigbob.
+In this bit of code we describe a model called `orange` which uses a bitmap
+to define its shape and represents an object which is *15cm* x *15cm* x
+*15cm* and is coloured orange.
+Figure 14 shows our orange model next to
+Bigbob.

 Building a juice carton model is similarly quite easy: